elmoiv/azapi/README.md

 A fast and secure api for AZLyrics.com to get lyrics easily :)

 ## Features
--   *Get Artist's Songs list with Album, Year ...etc*
+- Get artist's songs list with Album, Year ...etc
--   *Save lyrics in a .txt file or any format you like.*
+- Can get results via Google* and Duckduckgo* for accurate results.
--   *Avoid BAN using proxy and multiple user agents.*
+- Save lyrics in a .txt file or any format you like.
--   *Search for albums, songs, artists when you are not sure.*
+- Avoid BAN using proxy** and multiple user agents.

 ## Installation
 `azapi` requires Python 3.